rozek/node-red-http-endpoint-examples/README.md

 ![](examples/show-request.png)

-Import the [example](examples/show-request.json), "deploy", use Postman to send requests with all HTTP methods Node-RED supports and inspect their output.
+Import the [example](examples/show-request.json), "deploy", send requests to `{{BaseURL}}/show-request` trying all HTTP methods Node-RED supports and inspect their output.